k4yt3x/scutum/README.md

 #### Recent Changes:
+1. Interfaces are now controlled by a new interface controller class
+2. SCUTUM GUI is now avaliable for testing
-1. Added option to choose whether to delete the installer file after installation
+3. Added option to choose whether to delete the installer file after installation
-2. Fixed arptables detection errors on some Linux distributions
+4. Fixed arptables detection errors on some Linux distributions
-3. Fixed some bugs that is unnoticeable :D
-4. Added installation wizard for avalon framework when not installed. supports 3 methods of automatic installation
-5. Added arptables detection and installation wizard
-6. Added enable / disable / start option

 <br>
 <p align="center">